West Bay Consortium

 The Departments of Psychiatry at each training site provide psychotherapy, psychological testing, and psycho-educational programs.
 Each department includes an Intensive Outpatient Program (IOP) that provides services to recently hospitalized individuals, or individuals at risk for psychiatric hospitalization.
 Certain sites in the consortium include Chemical Dependency Recovery Programs (CDRP) which offer intensive chemical dependency services.
 One site provides services for those patients with chronic pain/behavioral health concerns.
 Certain departments offer Neuropsychological assessment services.
 Each site offers many different treatment groups, for focus areas including Depression, Anxiety, and Dialectic Behavioral Therapy (DBT).

 The West Bay Consortium postdoctoral residency program is sequential, cumulative, and graduated in complexity.
 Graduated and sequential aspects of the residency programs are achieved through supervision, evaluation, didactic seminars.
 Seven postdoctoral residents are required to complete 40 hours per week of supervised training over a 12-month period.
 In addition to the required two hours of individual supervision weekly by licensed psychologists, the residents also participate in two or more hours of group supervision, case conference, and/or team meetings and a two-hour weekly seminar.
+To view the West Bay Consortium seminar schedule for 2013-14, click here.
 In addition, residents are encouraged to attend departmental grand rounds and seminars, and have opportunities to teach and to gain experience conducting supervision.

 Residents from each of the sites attend weekly seminars in San Francisco.
 Residents also attend regular half-day Kaiser Permanente Northern California Mental Health Training Programs' regional seminars.
 The first seminar focuses on ethics and the law.
 This ensures all postdoctoral residents have a sound working knowledge of APA's Code of Ethics and California laws.
 Other examples of seminar topics include diversity and chemical dependency.
 These seminars provide opportunities for residents to develop professional relationships with a large community of psychologists that can help orient the post-doctoral fellow to his or her career as a professional psychologist.
 A core feature of our training program is supporting and mentoring new professionals in their transition from internship through licensure.